kabarton62/cybersec-tools-II/burpsuite/exercise2.md

 **Capture a screenshot of the HTTP GET request and response in Burp Suite.**

 ## Using Burp Suite's Intercept function
 In the previous exercise we used the **Repeater** tool edit HTTP requests.
-Although the Repeater tool allows us to edit requests, the response is not returned to the browser.
+Although the Repeater tool allows us to edit requests, the response is not returned to the browser. **Intercept** is similar to Repeater but will return responses to the browser.